 Suppose you don’t trust the medical facilities in that country to perform an emergency operation on you, through the cover.
 In that case, you can be flown back to your home country, or wherever you prefer, to get high-quality medical care.
 Additionally, your travel insurance provider may recommend hospitals that can take care of your condition.
-If you die before the evacuation, a travel insurance cover will compensate your family, just like the trusted final expense life insurance companies.
+If you die before the evacuation, a travel insurance cover will compensate your family.

 3. Flight Delay